Six mistakes for the first time business owner to avoid

 6. Lack of planning

-You wouldn't build a deck without a blueprint, and you shouldn't start a business without one either.
+You wouldn’t build a deck without a blueprint, and you shouldn’t start a business without one either.
 Before you think about incorporation, you should consider both your own goals and the current market context in which you hope to achieve them.
-Too many companies grow in ways that takes them from their core ideals, and by the time they have a chance to regroup, it's too late.
-Flexibility is valuable, but it should be centered around a core plan of attack — otherwise, you could wind up bent out of shape.
+Too many companies grow in ways that takes them from their core ideals, and by the time they have a chance to regroup, it’s too late.
+Flexibility is valuable, but it should be centered around a core plan of attack — otherwise, you may wind up bent out of shape.